osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 [TOC]

 For each of the individual tasks in the 2019 VRX competition we provide examples of simulation worlds and Gazebo plugins to evaluate and score task performance.
 Instructions for running these examples are given below.
-Please see the [Description of Tasks](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf) and [Technical Guide](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Technical%20Guide_v1.1.pdf) documents (again, links coming soon) for descriptions of each task, its application interface (API) and the scoring.
+Please see the [Description of Tasks](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf) and [Technical Guide](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Technical%20Guide_v1.1.pdf) documents for descriptions of each task, its application interface (API) and the scoring.

 ## Descriptions of Tasks ##